HarshitDawar55/Machine_And_Deep_Learning/README.md

 # Machine_And_Deep_Learning

 :sparkles::fireworks::tada: Important points about this Repository!!!!! :tada::fireworks::sparkles:

 - It contains projects which uses Machine and Deep Learning with proper explanation.
 - For Explanation of imported libraries, I suggest all to refer the earliest projects in this repository as they have clear cut of the libraries.
 In latest and upcoming I explain the technology I am using and I also explain the project, but I do not foucs on the libraries imported there.

 # What is Jupyter Notebook?

 - It is tool which provide the easiest interface to work with Python or R programming Language.
-- It provides complete absraction from the backend processes regarding code execution and libraries included.
+- It provides complete abstraction from the backend processes regarding code execution and libraries included.
 - It act as a portable agent which allows to create and share live code.
 - It is considered to be best alternative to any of the IDE.
 - I prefer it over any other software for smooth workflow.